 Yes, we are happy to include siblings and family members in therapy sessions.

 Although we do not process insurance claims, we will provide receipts that can be turned into insurance providers for reimbursement.
-Since insurance coverage may vary by plan, please contact your provider and ask if CPT codes 90791, 90834, 90846, 90847 and 90853 are covered by your plan.
+Since insurance coverage may vary by plan, please contact your provider and ask if CPT codes 90791, 90853, 90834, 90846, and 90847 are covered by your plan (and how often).

 Sessions are based on the school calendar, and are available August-December and January-May.
-A new summer session has also been added.
+Also, a weekly summer session has also been added.
 Registration remains open throughout the session as long as space is available.
 Current group offerings are:

 Because of the physical nature of this therapy, all clients must be reliably potty trained.
-In order to join a social group or CASS, a child must be of the physical or mental ages of the appropriate therapy group, unless an exception is made by Carrie.
-Also, to join a group and CASS, the child must not have displayed aggressive behaviors towards others in the past 12 months; although Carrie will work on an individual basis with children who are displaying aggression to help decrease the aggressive behaviors before enrolling in group.
+In order to join a social group, a child must be of the physical or mental ages of the appropriate therapy group, unless an exception is made by Carrie.
+Also, to join a group, the child must not have displayed aggressive behaviors towards others in the past 12 months; although Carrie will work on an individual basis with children who are displaying aggression to help decrease the aggressive behaviors before enrolling in group.